 Spain‘s second-largest city and the capital of Catalonia, Barcelona is full of markets, shops, museums, churches, and beaches too.
 Barcelona‘s official languages are Catalan (not a dialect) and Spanish.
 Local people consider that Catalonia is a nation, with its own culture, history and traditions, different from the other regions in Spain.
 Its tradition of creative art and craftsmanship, Barcelona is known for its award-winning industrial design.

-In 1992 Barcelona hosted the World Olympics which transformed the city and it became well known all over the world, many claim that before this Barcelona was not recognised on a global scale, but after the games it all changed with increased number of tourism.
+In 1992 Barcelona hosted the World Olympics which transformed the city and it became well known all over the world, many claims that before this Barcelona was not recognised on a global scale, but after the games, it all changed with an increased number of tourists.

 Catalan modernism architecture (known as Art Nouveau), developed between 1885 and 1950 and left an important legacy in Barcelona.
 Works of architect Antoni Gaudi can be seen throughout the city including his still unfinished church of the Sagrada Familia, which has been under construction since 1882, financed by private donations, completion is planned for 2026, 100 years after his death.
 Also worth visiting is the Parc Guell on a hill overlooking Barcelona including the famous colourful terrace, and the houses La Pedrera/Casa Mile and La Casa Batlle.